innatical-graveyard/open-license/index.md

 ## Preamble
-The Innatical Open License is a license for digital assets to provide GNU General Public License compatibility with fewer restrictions.
+The Innatical Open License is a license for digital assets intending to provide freedom of product and protection of author's rights.

 ## Terms and Conditions